Art, Design and Technology

 Component 2 – ESA (Externally Set Assignment) 40% of GCSE mark

 Students are required to develop a personal response to one of a varied range of stimuli within specified time constraints.
 Students must therefore bring together the best of their understanding, knowledge and skills built up over their course of study and demonstrate their highest achievement through this externally set assignment.
-Students will develop their response over a preparatory period which will culminate in a sustained 10 hour to realise their intentions.
+Students will develop their response over a preparatory period which will conclude with a 10-hour exam to realise their intentions.

 Textiles